-Summary : Voyage to East Greenland, Scoresby Sund, where you might just catch a glimpse of the breathtaking Aurora Borealis on this trip of a lifetime!
+Summary : Voyage to East Greenland, Scoresby Sund, where you might just catch a glimpse of the breathtaking Aurora Borealis on this trip of a lifetime.
 Cross the Arctic Circle and continue north, perhaps seeing whales and scores of various seabirds.
 Witness stunning icebergs in various shades of vivid blue against the vast Arctic sky.
-Zodiac rides and shore excursions round out this once in a lifetime experience exploring Greenland’s amazing landscapes and discovering its magnificent wildlife like musk oxen!
+Zodiac rides and shore excursions round out this once in a lifetime experience exploring Greenland’s amazing landscapes and discovering its magnificent wildlife such as musk oxen.

 Activities : Birding, Child-Friendly, Culture, Diving, Hiking, Kayaking, Triple/Quad Cabins